tendau/mcp-foundry/README.md

-# Azure AI Agent Service MCP Server
+# Azure AI Agent Service MCP Adapter

-A Model Context Protocol (MCP) server that enables Claude Desktop to search content using Azure AI Foundry - both document search via Azure AI Search and web search via Bing Web Grounding tools.
+A Model Context Protocol (MCP) adapter that enables Claude Desktop to connect to your existing Azure AI Agents.

 ![demo](img/mcp-foundry-2.gif)

+## Overview

+This adapter creates a bridge between Claude Desktop and your existing Azure AI Agents.
+It allows Claude to interact with your agents through the Model Context Protocol (MCP), without having to build any custom code.

 ## Features

-- 🔍 **Document Search** - Search indexed documents with Azure AI Search
+- 🤖 **Agent Integration** - Connect to your existing Azure AI Agents
-- 🌐 **Web Search** - Find information online with Bing Web Grounding
-- 💡 **Intelligent Results** - AI-optimized search results with source citations
-- 🔗 **Multiple Sources** - Search across private documents and public web
+- 🔄 **Seamless Workflow** - Use your agents directly within Claude Desktop
+- 🛡️ **Secure** - All connections use your Azure credentials

 ## Prerequisites

 - Python 3.10+
 - Claude Desktop (latest version)
-- Azure AI Project with Azure AI Search and Bing connections
+- Azure CLI (`az`) installed and configured
-- Azure AI Search service with an indexed collection
+- Existing Azure AI Agents with desired capabilities

 ## Quick Start

 ### 1. Configure Azure

-1. Create an Azure AI Project and note the connection string and model deployment name
+1. Create Azure AI Agents through Azure AI Studio
-2. Add an Azure AI Search connection and note connection name and index name
+2. Note your Azure AI Project connection string
-3. Add a Bing Web Search connection and note the connection name
+3. Note your agents' IDs (you'll need these to connect to specific agents)
 4. Authenticate: `az login`

 ### 2. Set Environment Variables